faoroj/Michigan-Water-Usage/README.md

 ## Exploratory Data Analysis (EDA)

 EDA is an essential step in uncovering patterns and relationships within the data.
-I reveal significant trends and correlations through visualizations and statistical summaries, offering a comprehensive understanding of the audiobook market overtime.
+I reveal significant trends and correlations through visualizations and statistical summaries, offering a comprehensive understanding of the audiobook market over time.

 ## Insights and Conclusions